Building a Brighter Future

 Improving Educational Opportunities

-Jan served on the Palm Desert High School Foundation for eight years and raised funds to improve and guarantee educational opportunities for every student.
+Jan served on the Palm Desert High School Foundation for eight years and raised funds to improve and guarantee educational opportunities and academic excellence for every student.

 Remembering our Veterans

-In Palm Desert we recently partnered with Habit for Humanity and built two homes for vets, one ADA compliant.
+Palm Desert recently partnered with Habit for Humanity, giving the land to build two homes for Vets, one ADA compliant.
+Today two Vets and their families are proud Palm Desert residents!